ElianFabian/unity-FlappyBirdVariant/README.md

 - Scriptable Objects
 - Channel Events

-Probably I will do other versions of this project in other branches, one for the same but using new things like The New Input System and maybe asyn/await instead of coroutines.
+Probably I will do other versions of this project in other branches, one for the same but using new things like The New Input System, the UI Builder and maybe asyn/await instead of coroutines.
 The others will be different implementations of the project, one using Bolt and the other using Unity DOTS.

 ![flappy-bird-variant-screenshot](https://user-images.githubusercontent.com/86477169/175837540-7c29683b-ef57-49e9-a0ac-ab44dc04d8db.PNG)